MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

 * When an app is updated in a team, all team members can access the updated app.
 However, team members must still give their consent to update the same app in their other contexts.

-* After updating in a context, the app automatically updates only in the contexts that the user is a member of and in the context where the previous version of the app was added.
+* After you update the app in a context, the app automatically updates only in the contexts that the user is a member of and in the context where the previous version of the app was added.
 The app isn't updated in teams and groups that the user isn't a part of.
 The new version of the app isn't added to teams or groups where the app wasn't originally added.

 * Teams admin can't forcibly update an app for a user if the user doesn't provide consent to an app's update.